ratilicus/x4/README.md

 - you can then run `python3 pack_mod.py {your-mod-name}` and in your game X4/extensions/ {your-mod-name} dir should be created with the content.xml file and ext_01.cat and ext_01.dat files, which is your packed mod
 - you should be able to run your game after this and use your new content
-- if you plan to run the tests, you will need to create a virtualenv with python3.6, source it, and `pip install -r requirements.txt`, then you can run `./run_tests.sh`
+- if you plan to run the tests or xmf2obj.py, you will need to create a virtualenv with python3.6, source it, and `pip install -r requirements.txt`, then you can run `./run_tests.sh` or './xmf2obj.py --all'
+- for `xmf2obj.py` you can extract specific xmf files, or run `xmf2obj.py --all` to extract all ship models

 ###### Testing
 - setup virtualenv (python3)